WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 per a dice roll) is by design for end users.
 The end user will sometimes see a failure, and sometimes not, and so long as we commit to this design, there is nothing which will change that.

+The reason we are stuck with this behavior is because by design the product is a random data generator.
+Making new, random examples of data from a schema definition is what it does.
+Random success cases are expected and acceptable.
+What the user probably does not want is failure to happen randomly.
+If a given schema might cause a failure, the user should be notified every time.

 If we decide we cannot accept an unpredictable failure event for end users, a flaky product experience, we are going to have to change the design.
 Either we evaluate schema for loops prior to generating data (e.g. at schema definition time), or